 Reading other writers helps to develop a strong sense of constructive criticism.
 I always think the worse criticism I get for my own work is from myself.
 So, it helps when other fellow writers or editors read my work and give me a positive reaction.
 It’s encouraging.
 It would be extremely boring to read only one’s own work.
 I read mine many times, only when I create it, edit and proofread it.
 Then it’s the readers who have to judge, because after, I hardly ever touch it again, unless one of my editors recommends changes.

 Professional writers and poets can teach readers, or fellow writers several techniques of the trade.
 When it comes to poetry, these ‘secret formulas’ are even more obvious and one can emulate the writer by adapting the same technique using it in his own work.
-The importance of detail in descriptions, whether poetic or prose was something I learnt from reading.
-In fact, a lot of the tricks of the trade I learnt came from sheer observation when reading great writers such as, Ernest Hemingway, Franz Kafka, Scott Fitzgerald, Somerset Maugham and my two favourite poets, John Keats and Pablo Neruda.
-I learnt how to write visual poetry after I read Apollinaire.
+The importance of detail in descriptions, whether poetic or prose was something I learned from reading.
+In fact, a lot of the tricks of the trade I learned came from sheer observation when reading great writers such as, Ernest Hemingway, Franz Kafka, Scott Fitzgerald, Somerset Maugham and my two favourite poets, John Keats and Pablo Neruda.
+I learned how to write visual poetry after I read Apollinaire.
 So yes, reading other writers is as important as writing itself.

 Last but not least, poets must remember, buying books generates business in the publishing industry, thus encouraging publishers to publish more.
 It is no use complaining about the lack of interest from readers, because these aren’t buying enough books when we, who should be setting the example do the same.

 Write your piece, leave it for a couple of days then go back to it.
 Don’t try to edit and complete it as soon as you have made the first draft.
-If you do, you risk losing diminishing its quality which I’d rather call, polishing.
+If you do, you risk diminishing its quality which I’d rather call, polishing.
 Return to edit as many times as you deem necessary, but one thing is for certain, NEVER submit a new work as soon as you finish writing it.
-You will regret it, because you will be bound to read it again at some point and discover you could have produced a finer piece had you left it for a while before editing.
+You will regret it, because you will be bound to read it again at some point and discover you could have produced a finer piece, had you left it for a while before editing again.